BurnOutTrader/fund-forge/README.md

 - Add support for building strategies in other languages while using the rust engine and backend.
 This will be done via a mix of json and a c-types interface to convert from rust data types to a general purpose interface for other languages.

 ## Licence and Disclaimer
-The project was a way for me to learn rust and build a portfolio of useful projects, my desire is to try and keep the engine itself open source, where I might get help with development from more seasoned developers. \
+The project was a way for me to learn rust and build a portfolio of useful projects, my desire is to try and keep the engine itself open source, where I might get help with development from more seasoned developers.

-I haven't had any formal coding experience and I have learned by building this project after learning basic coding making strategies with pro real time, ninjatrader and quantconnect. \
+I haven't had any formal coding experience and I have learned by building this project after learning basic coding making strategies with pro real time, ninjatrader and quantconnect.

-After reading the above statement it should go without saying that you should not expect to use this project for live trading for the forseable future without conducting thorough paper testing. \
+After reading the above statement it should go without saying that you should not expect to use this project for live trading for the forseable future without conducting thorough paper testing.

-I have started building a GUI in iced for a full rust implementation, I have also experimented with a Tauri gui, which would use a rust backend and javascript front end so that we could use the lightweight charts api made by Trading View, \
+I have started building a GUI in iced for a full rust implementation, I have also experimented with a Tauri gui, which would use a rust backend and javascript front end so that we could use the lightweight charts api made by Trading View.

-the current problem with the TradingView option is that lightweight charts free api does not support Renko or Heikin Ashi charts, so I temporarily halted development on this option in favour of completing a [rust charting](https://youtu.be/BU9TU3e1-UY) api using iced.rs, \
+The current problem with the TradingView option is that lightweight charts free api does not support Renko or Heikin Ashi charts, so I temporarily halted development on this option in favour of completing a [rust charting](https://youtu.be/BU9TU3e1-UY) api using iced.rs.

-I am considering making a cheap paid cross-platform GUI in the future so that I can use the Trading View's `Platform edition api` which requires to have an established company, for this reason I will likely include only a single prohibition in the licence, to restrict commercial use in regard to re-selling any part of the fund-forge repository. \
+I am considering making a cheap paid cross-platform GUI in the future so that I can use the Trading View's `Platform edition api` which requires to have an established company, for this reason I will likely include only a single prohibition in the licence, to restrict commercial use in regard to re-selling any part of the fund-forge repository.

 I would like the platform to be 100% open source but realistically to get the best maintainable development of a GUI I might need to look into this option should the repo gain popularity. \
-This would allow me to pay front end developers to help with the GUI development and also pay any licensing fees associated with TradingView. \
+This would allow me to pay front end developers to help with the GUI development and also pay any licensing fees associated with TradingView.

 I won't know how realistic this option is until I know how many people are using the engine, I will continue development of the rust charting api until I have a better sense of the overall direction and popularity (since this is a fairly niche repo). \
 Since the engine is open source you will need to undergo the rithmic verification independently, you can see Rithmic section below.
 [Current Licence](https://github.com/BurnOutTrader/fund-forge/blob/main/LICENCE.md)